cristiangvidal99/cristiangvidal99/README.md

 ###

 <p align="left">I am a .NET developer with experience in full-stack development using technologies such as .NET Core, JavaScript, React, Oracle and SQL Server.
-I've participated in corporate projects for large companies, with focus on web applications, legacy system maintenance and plantform modernization..</p>
+I've participated in corporate projects for large companies, with focus on web applications, legacy system maintenance and platform modernization.</p>

 ###